-Chris Brown Gives Up Sex, Drugs And Drugs For Soulja Boy Fight, Tabs Mike Tyson As Trainer
+Chris Brown Gives Up Sex, Drugs And Booze For Soulja Boy Fight, Taps Mike Tyson As Trainer

 Tensions between Brown and Soulja Boy recently exploded after the two exchanged taunts on social media and Brown’s ex Nia Guzman became involved by posting a picture to Instagram of Soulja hanging out with their young daughter, Royalty.

-Guzman later insisted the photo was harmless, adding that Mayweather has been recently “investing in Royalty’ future.”
+Guzman later insisted the photo was harmless, adding that Mayweather has been recently “investing in Royalty’s future.”

 After that, there was no holding back for Brown.